-In 2013 an undercover operation in Parsippany resulted in the arrest of seven women for prostitution, two men for soliciting, and another man for promoting prostitution.
+In 2013, an undercover operation in Parsippany resulted in the arrest of seven women for prostitution, two men for soliciting, and another man for promoting prostitution.
 All of the arrests were made at a hotel on Route 46.
-Police credited citizen complaints and Crime Stoppers tips for helping them crack down on prostituted women and their customers.
+Police credited citizen complaints and Crime Stoppers tips for helping them crack down on prostituted women and sex buyers.

 - Morris Township Police Department

 Business-Based Reverse Sting, Identity Disclosure:

 - “Prostitution Ring Busted in Well-off East Coast Suburb,” Chicago Tribune, August 11 1998.

 - “20 Arrested in Raid on Alleged Bordello in N.J.,” Watertown Daily Times, August 12 1998.